Hypolimnas misippus (Danaid Eggfly)

 New subspecies or forms

 These are all the Northern Territory versions.
-It is probably that those listed as ‘forms” are undescribed subspecies.
+It is probable that those listed as ‘forms” are undescribed subspecies.

 I have also added photos to the following species pages: